The Singles Network Ministries

 I get asked this question from time to time.
 Kris, who are you mentoring to take your place?
 Who will continue traveling and speaking when you are not able to?
 Who will continue writing, recording, and posting videos, developing content, and running the website?
 Who will be the voice of singles?

 • There are leaders like Pam Kanaly and Shelley Pulliam of Arise Singles Moms Ministry, Jennifer Maggio of the Life of a Single Mom, and Dawn Vanderwerff of Single Parent Missions.
 There are pastors such as Jay George of Swartz Baptist, Monroe, LA; Don Munton, First Baptist, Houston, TX; Raymond Cox, First Baptist, Moore, OK; Terry Murphy, North Coast, Vista, CA; Suzanne Adams, The Grace Place, Stuart FL, Dave Shafer of Bayside Church, Sacramento, CA and Obie Dalrymple, First Baptist, O'Fallon, IL who continue to minister to singles and young adults.
-There are also many churches who have a pastor who might oversee singles and young adult ministry without having the title.
+There are also many churches with a pastor who might oversee singles and young adult ministry without holding the title.

 • Pastors such as Freddy Johnson and Tom Harris (both former singles pastors) continue to support the development of singles ministry by leading Bible studies and being a voice at associational meetings.
-Pastor Freddy and I co-lead the National Labor Day Singles retreat in NC.
+Pastor Freddy and I co-led the National Labor Day Singles retreat in NC.

-• There are writers such as my co-author of Intentional Relationships for Singles, Pastor Dan Houk, plus Henry Cloud, Kathy Batey, Laura Petherbridge, Ron Deal, Chip Ingram, Cory Nickols, Max Holt, Ben Stuart and more who have written material that continues to reach and grow singles.
+• There are writers such as my co-author of Intentional Relationships for Singles, Pastor Dan Houk, plus Henry Cloud, Kathy Batey, Laura Petherbridge, Ron Deal, Chip Ingram, Cory Nickols, Max Holt, Ben Stuart, and more who have written material that continues to reach and grow singles.

-• We have some podcasters including former singles pastor Greg Belcher and Lisa Anderson with Boundless Magazine, who focus on single adults' lives.
+• We have some podcasters, including former singles pastor Greg Belcher and Lisa Anderson with Boundless Magazine, who focus on single adults' lives.

-• There a hundreds of social media singles ministries everywhere.
+• There are hundreds of social media singles ministries everywhere.
 For example, Michelle Lynch with Single Faith, Gloria Godson with Singles Summit, Cindy Ruperto with Oasis, Darcie Decker with Saturday Night Alive, and Charles Kile with Night on the Town.

 • There are hundreds of Bible study leaders such as Nate Stevens, Barbara Crotty, Malika Davis, Deborah Staudinger, James and Robin Mack, Klay and Kathy Watson, Tal Groce, and Kim Rich.